MatteoZhang/MatteoZhang/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on NFT collection creation
+- 🔭 I’m currently working on SSD Firmware Testing
-- 🌱 I’m currently learning Solidity Programming
+- 🌱 I’m currently learning Python for testing
-- 👯 I’m looking to collaborate on NFTs
+- 👯 I’m looking to collaborate on Hobbies
-- 🤔 I’m looking for help with Javascript
+- 🤔 I’m looking for help with C
 - 💬 Ask me about Python
 - 📫 How to reach me: matteo.zh@gmail.com
 - ⚡ Fun fact: I know little Wenzhounese (Chinese dialect)